alextesy/Hackaton/README.md

 This helping tool was aimed to help professors and teaching assistants to make their lessons more interactive and less exhausting for both the students and the lecturers.

-The team: Shaked Eyal, Alex Kremiansky, Tal Ben-Senior, and Elior Nehemya.
+The team: Shaked Eyal, Alex Kremiansky, Tal Ben-Senior and Elior Nehemya.